 He doesn’t know if Mewtwo really believes it.
 Sabrina says it used to be more suspicious until it was finally let out of the tube, and that it’s only grown more trusting since.

 But still, he feels the two tracks in his head.
 Weighing every word, every movement, through the lens of honesty or manipulation, and acting on the former until he has evidence of the latter.
-He often wonders why other people don’t seem to be able to do the same, to consider both possibilities while still reserving judgement, but it’s clear that they don’t, and he doesn’t look down on them for it.
+He often wonders why other people don’t seem to be able to do the same, to consider both possibilities while still reserving judgement, but it’s clear that they don’t, and he tries not to look down on them for it.
 Clearly he’s the weird one.

 “-going to die?”